-A commuter student wishing to visit a student in the Residence Halls can do so between 9:00 a.m. and 2:00 a.m. by having their host sign them in and providing a valid SUNY Old Westbury ID to the Office of Residential Life staff at the front desk office located in the Building.
-All visitors must sign in every time they enter the building and sign out every time they leave.
-Commuter student visitors must leave the Residence Halls 2:00 a.m.
+A Commuter student wishing to visit a Resident in the residence halls can do so between 9:00 a.m. and 12:00 a.m. by having their Host sign them in and providing a valid SUNY Old Westbury ID to the Office of Residential Life staff at the front desk office located in the residence hall.
+All Visitors must sign in every time they enter the building and sign out every time they leave.
+Commuter students may not enter the building while the RA Office is not staffed.
+Commuter students must leave the residence halls by 12:00 a.m.